 Civil Affairs forces likewise had important missions for JOINT ENDEAVOR.
-The CA forces coordinated the reconstruction of the civil infrastructure and organized relief efforts of more than 500 UN, government, and nongovernment organizations.
-Civil Affairs personnel, assigned to the Combined Joint Civil Military Operations Center (with CA task forces assigned to each multinational division), assisted in restoring basic services such as public transportation, public works and utilities, public health, and commerce, as well as helping with elections and setting up new national governments.
+The CA forces coordinated the reconstruction of the civil infrastructure and organized relief efforts of more 500UN, government, than and nongovernmental organizations (NGOs).
+Civil Affairs personnel, assigned to the Combined Joint Civil Military Operations Center (with CA task forces assigned to each MND), assisted in restoring basic services such as public transportation, public works and utilities, public health, and commerce, as well as helping with elections and setting up new national governments.
 CA specialists worked with organizations like the World Bank and the International Police Task Force to facilitate the delivery of their services.
 CA soldiers also helped to develop plans for, and coordinated the repatriation of, refugees.